terminatorul/NvStrapsReBar/README.md

 The resulting `NvStrapsReBar.ffs` file needs to be included in the motherboard UEFI image (downloaded from the montherboard manufacturer), and the resulting image should be flashed onto the motherboard as if it were a new UEFI version for that motherboard.
 See the original project [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI/) for the instructions to update motherboard UEFI.
 Replace "ReBarUEFI.ffs" with "NvStrapsReBar.ffs" where appropriate.

-After flashing the motherboard with the new UEFI image, you need to run `NvStrapsReBar.exe` running as Administrator, and input a non-zero value when prompted (usually 32 for any possible BAR size)
+After flashing the motherboard with the new UEFI image, you need to enable "Above 4G decoding" and disable CSM in UEFI setup, and then run `NvStrapsReBar.exe` as Administrator, and input a non-zero value when prompted (usually 32 for any possible BAR size)

 <p>Bellow is the README page from the original project <a href="https://github.com/xCuri0/ReBarUEFI">xCuri0/ReBarUEFI</a>.
 Beware links point to the original project wiki as well, so this page may be out of date (out of sync) with the linked wiki pages.</p>